►▼ Where is this data from?

 As briefly defined by the OECD, "Foreign Direct Investment (FDI) flows record the value of cross-border transactions related to direct investment" over the course of a given year.
 FDI stocks represent the total level of foreign direct investment in a country at a given point in time -- the accumulation of FDI flows, as well as changes in the value of assets (such as depreciation).

-►▼ What kind of Chinese enterprises are investing in North Korea?
+►▼ What kind of Chinese enterprises have invested in North Korea?

 A 2012 report by the Open Source Center identified 205 Chinese Joint Venture (JV) companies operating in North Korea from 2004 through 2011, while a 2014 analysis (Part I, Part II) based on data from China's Ministry of Commerce identified 187.
 The profile and scale of Chinese investors in North Korea varies considerably, but many share some common characteristics.
 According to a report by the U.S.-Korea Institute at SAIS, the majority of Chinese investors in North Korea are small- or medium-sized enterprises, and are either private companies or state-owned enterprises (SOEs) not controlled by the central government, such as provincial-, prefecture-, or municipal-controlled SOEs.
 Most of these firms are also based in the northeastern Chinese provinces bordering North Korea.